 One of my favorite cheap things to do in San Diego with kids is visit Torrey Pines State National Reserve.

-It is a couple of miles north of La Jolla and is 2,000 acres of coastal state park, and one of the most beautiful places to visit in California.
+It’s a couple of miles north of La Jolla and 2,000 acres of coastal state park, and one of the most beautiful places to visit in California.

 It has a collection of coastal hiking trails with ocean vistas and native vegetation, including the rare Torrey Pine, which is only found in Torrey Pines State Reserve and Santa Rosa Island.